by Keramet Reiter

 The Third Circuit Court of Appeals heard testimony in the case on September 7, 2016.
 Defense attorney Keith M. Donoghue argued that decryption of the computers and other devices would violate Rawls’ rights under the Fourth and Fifth Amendments to the U.S. Constitution.
 Assistant U.S. Attorney Nathan Judish countered that authorities could demand the production of a key to a safe if they knew its contents; he compared Rawls’ passwords to a safe key.
-Neither lawyer addressed the possibility that, just like many other computer users ...
+Neither lawyer addressed the possibility that, just like many other computer users, Rawls had ...

 There is bipartisan consensus on both the state and federal levels that the number of incarcerated non-violent offenders should be reduced, and that process has slowly begun to build momentum.
 As the U.S. prison population has declined slightly over the past few years, prisoners’ rights advocates have argued that for the number of prisoners to drop dramatically, the criminal justice system will have to take steps to address offenders convicted of violent crimes.